sgjava/java-periphery/README.md

 `hawtjni-maven-plugin` section of the POM.

 ### Run script
-Make sure you run scipt as non-root user and without sudo.
+Make sure you run script as non-root user and without sudo.
 * `cd ~/java-periphery/scripts`
 * `./install.sh`
 * Check various log files if you have issues running the demo code.
 Something